Last Updated on October 10, 2022 by Editorial Team

 2. Writing Aids

-The students can also request for a scribe to take notes.
+The students can also request a scribe to take notes.
 These can be any fellow students at the college who volunteer to take notes for them.

 Likewise, the students can request their Professors to provide the course material ahead of the scheduled class so they can prepare adequately beforehand and keep pace with the class.